mattiapdo/graph_analytics_on_researchers/README.md

 #### module Libhw4.py

-In this module, we implemented 3 main functions which are bfsr(), bfsi() and shortest_path(). the two bfs functions as already been explain previously.
+In this module, we implemented 4 main functions which are bfsr(), bfsi(), shortest_path() and GroupNumbers(). the two bfs functions have already been explain previously.

 now let's explain the shortest_path() function: